-The City of Hobart has designated smoke-free public places and smoke-free outdoor dining areas to make the city a cleaner and healthier place to live and visit.
+The City of Hobart has smoke-free public places and smoke-free outdoor dining areas to make the city a cleaner and healthier place to live and visit.

 Smoke-free outdoor dining areas

-Smoking is not permitted in all outdoor dining and drinking areas on land managed by the City of Hobart.
+Smoking is not permitted in any outdoor dining and drinking areas on land managed by the City of Hobart.
 While businesses are responsible for ensuring that their outdoor dining areas remain smoke-free, patrons are encouraged to observe the ban.

 You can access a the Businesses with Outdoor Dining Areas Map(PDF, 12MB).
 This map also includes an up-to-date site location of cigarette butt bins.

 Smoke-free public places

 Smoking is not permitted in the following public places:

 - Elizabeth Mall

 - Collins Court

 There are 'No Smoking' signs on the footpaths and on traffic poles throughout these public places.
 You can also see them on the Smoke-Free Pedestrian Malls Map.(PDF, 56KB)